 However, if you are sexually active with multiple partners; your doctor may recommend continuing Pap testing.

-To ensure that your Pap smear is most effective, follow these tips prior to your test:
+To ensure that your Pap test is most effective, follow these tips prior to your test:

 · You’ll lie down on your back on an exam table with your knees bent.
 Your heels rest in supports called stirrups.